This article introduces you to Third Party Trust operation that extends the previous Peer Data Sharing Walkthrough.

 Before we proceed, let's create a test file owned by the second Organization's Administrator.
 We'll need this to carry out activities around Third Party Trust Sharing.

-STEP 1: Refresh Login and choose Org2_Admin from the Profile dropdown, enter the Password, and Login.
+STEP 1: Refresh Login and choose Org2_Admin from the Profile dropdown, enter the Password, Log In.

 STEP 2: Create a text file, C:\TestData2\Sample2.txt, and include the identifying text, V1 Test2Admin then Save/ Close.